Canon 2000D vs Nikon Z7

 It is notable that the Z7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

-Both the 2000D and the Z7 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the Z7 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the Z7 does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 2000D vs Nikon Z7